microbiome/microbiome/vignettes/Preprocessing.md

 The microbiome package provides a wrapper for standard sample/OTU transforms.
 For arbitrary transforms, use the transform_sample_counts function in the phyloseq package.

 Log10 transform (log(1+x) if the data contains zeroes).
-Also "Z", "clr", and "hellinger" are available as common transforms.
+Also "Z", "clr", "hellinger", and "shift" are available as common transformations.

 ```r